Osea Kolinisau: Post-Olympic career

+Kolinisau now holds the top job of Fiji 7s Rugby.
+His appointment as the new head coach follows after the clear foreseeable sacking of his predecessor, Ben Gollings.
+Kolinisau lead the team forward starting March 8, 2024, four months out from the 2024 Paris Olympics.

 Personal life

 Kolinisau is married to Mere Tavu Fa.

 He is a devout Christian, and credits his faith for his achievements in rugby.
 "Getting to where I have come in my rugby career took a lot of hard work and training.
 I’m thankful for all of my father’s teaching and support.
 As a pastor, my father taught me that with hard work and faith in Jesus Christ, nothing is impossible.
 I’ve seen that come to fruition in my own life.
 I always dreamed of playing in the Rugby World Cup.
 And I was fortunate enough to play in the Olympic Games.
 I know that it was Christ who gave me my talent and I’m thankful for the opportunities He’s given me to use it for His glory."

 Honours

 In 2021, World Rugby inducted Kolinisau into its World Rugby Hall of Fame, alongside Humphrey Kayange, Huriana Manuel, Cheryl McAfee, Will Carling and Jim Telfer.